-Hurt in a Construction Accident?
-Get a Texas Personal Injury Lawyer.
+Hurt in a Texas Construction Accident?

 Our attorneys can handle every aspect of your personal injury claim

 If you’re a construction worker who’s suffered a serious injury in an accident that wasn’t your fault, our Texas personal injury lawyers can help you recover maximum compensation.
-Tracey Fox King & Walters is an award-winning law firm known for getting personal injury victims big results.
+Tracey Fox & Walters is an award-winning law firm known for getting personal injury victims big results.
 Take strong legal action with an experienced Texas personal injury attorney.
 Contact us today for your free case evaluation.
 We have offices in Houston, Dallas, and San Antonio.

 Construction workers in Texas tackle a lot of dangerous jobs, from building houses and road construction to demolition work and asbestos removal.
 Without question, working on the job site can be hazardous to your health – especially if someone else is acting recklessly and causes you to sustain a serious injury.